 When a marriage comes to an end in Singapore, one crucial aspect that requires close attention is the division of matrimonial assets.

 The division is not solely about who earned more or who paid for what.
-The courts employ the principle of ‘Just & Equitable’, as required pursuant to Section 112(1) of the Women’s Charter 1961.
+The courts employ the principle of what is ‘Just & Equitable’ to ensure that the division is done in a manner that is both fair and reasonable for both parties involved.

 Direct vs. Indirect Contributions

 To be clear, the division is not based solely on direct financial contributions, such as mortgage payments or asset acquisitions.
-Indirect contributions (both financial and non-financial) from parties also play an equally pivotal role.
+Indirect contributions play an equally pivotal role.

-Indirect contributions could be in the form of taking care of the children, financially improving a marital asset, playing a role in the family business, managing household chores, or even overseeing household expenses.
+Indirect contributions could be in the form of taking care of the children, improving a marital asset, playing a role in the family business, managing household chores, or even paying for household expenses.

 Read more: Homemaker Wife’s Contribution in the Division of Matrimonial Assets